Multivariate Gaussian Approximation for Random Forest via Region-based Stabilization: Introduction

+These findings, that will be further discussed in the following sections, reveal the relation between $k$-NN and $k$-PNN based random forests.
+One of the key differences is the local dependence structure: short-range and isotropic for $k$-NN based random forests and {\em long-range non-isotropic} for $k$-PNN based random forests.
+The latter motivates the use of region based stabilization techniques.

-Standard stabilization-based approaches, in combination with Stein's method and second-order Poincar\'e inequalities are well-studied to establish Gaussian approximation for functionals of Poisson and binomial point processes; see, e.g.,~\cite{last2016normal, lachieze2019normal, lachieze2020quantitative, schulte2019multivariate, shi2022flexible,schulte2023rates} and references therein for details.
+Stabilization-based approaches, in combination with Stein's method and second-order Poincar\'e inequalities are used to establish Gaussian approximation for functionals of Poisson and binomial point processes; see, e.g.,~\cite{last2016normal, lachieze2019normal, lachieze2020quantitative, schulte2019multivariate, shi2022flexible,schulte2023rates} and references therein for details.
 Recently~\cite{bhattacharjee2022gaussian} developed the notion of region-based stabilization which strictly generalizes standard stabilization, and is more widely applicable.
 In this work, we extend the univariate results in~\cite{bhattacharjee2022gaussian} to the multivariate setting; Theorems~\ref{d2d3} and~\ref{dconvex} are widely applicable to a class of multivariate functionals of a Poisson process whose score functions satisfy the region-based stabilization property.
-Specializing these results to random forests, we obtain the multivariate Gaussian approximation bounds in Theorem~\ref{thmrfw} and Corollary \ref{thmrf}.
+Specializing these results to random forests, we obtain the multivariate Gaussian approximation bounds highlighted above; specifically, see Theorem~\ref{thmrfw} and Corollary \ref{thmrf}.